swyroc/kubernetes-entry/theory/t02-what-is-kubernates.md

 # Main Architecture Components of Kubernates

 Before you look into some concepts of kubernates, you need to realize that: the components of kubernates always mixed with some other concepts such as hardware concepts.
-For example, _the master manages the scheduling and deployment across nodes_, the master is the concept of kubernates components, meanshile nodes is the kubernates hardware concept.
+For example, _the master manages the scheduling and deployment across nodes_, the master is the concept of kubernates components, meanwhile nodes is the kubernates hardware concept.

 ## Cluster.
 A cluster is a set of nodes with at least one master node and several worker nodes (sometimes referred to minions) that can be virtual or physical machines.